What is relaxin?

 How is relaxin controlled?

 The control of relaxin release in humans is not fully understood.
-It is believed that relaxin production by the ovary during the menstrual cycle is stimulated by luteinising hormone from the pituitary gland, and that its release during pregnancy is also stimulated by human chorionic gonadotrophin from the developing foetus.
+It is believed that relaxin production by the ovary during the menstrual cycle is stimulated by luteinising hormone from the pituitary gland, and that its release during pregnancy is also stimulated by human chorionic gonadotrophin from the placenta.
 It remains unclear whether relaxin can feed back to the pituitary or the foetus to affect luteinising hormone or human chorionic gonadotrophin levels and so control its own release.

 Relaxin carries out its actions on the reproductive system and other organs by activating specific receptors on these tissues.